 Social Security’s rules recognize a wide variety of special senses and speech conditions which, if severe enough, may qualify for disability benefits with the Social Security Administration.
+The Listing of Impairments addresses these conditions in section 2.00 Special Senses and Speech.
 These conditions include, but are not limited to, the following:

 Loss of visual acuity.
 Remaining vision in the better eye after best correction is 20/200 or less; Contraction of the visual field in the better eye; Loss of visual efficiency; Disturbance of labyrinthine? vestibular function (including Meniere’s disease), characterized by a history of frequent attacks of balance disturbance, tinnitus, and progressive loss of hearing.